Do I Have to Use My CPAP Humidifier?

 As with any therapy, some people experience no side effects, while others complain of multiple problems.
 These are 2 things to watch out for:

 1. Not enough humidity

-You may still suffer dryness and discomfort; it’s as if the humidity isn’t there at all.
-The solution typically involves toggling your settings (both the amount of moisture and its heating temperature) to receive enough moist air to feel the difference.
+You may still suffer dryness and discomfort – as if the humidity isn’t there at all.
+The solution typically involves toggling your settings to receive enough moist air to feel the difference.
+You can change both the amount of moisture and its heating temperature.